c4deszes/bike-electronics-system/docs/reqs/suspension.rst

   * Command: actuators go the commanded position
   * Open: actuators stay in the open position, ignoring all commands
   * Manual: actuator movement is disabled, only manual adjustments work

+.. req:: Actuation speed
+  :id: REQ_SUSPENSION_CONTROL
+  :status: draft

+  The actuators shall be able to go from their open to their closed position within ``4 seconds``.